Instance Selection for GANs: Experiments

 \subsection{Retention Ratio}

-An important consideration when performing instance selection is determining what proportion of the original dataset to keep.
-To investigate the impact of the retention ratio hyperparameter on training, we train ten SAGANs on ImageNet, each retaining different amounts of the original dataset in $10\%$ intervals.
+An important consideration when performing instance selection is determining what proportion of the original dataset to keep, a hyperparameter which we call retention ratio.
+To investigate the impact of the retention ratio on training, we train ten SAGANs on ImageNet, each retaining different amounts of the original dataset in $10\%$ intervals.
 GAN hyperparameters are the same as in \S \ref{sec:embedding_score_function}, except that we extend training until 500k iterations in order to observe model behaviours over a longer training window.
+Results are shown in Figure \ref{fig:keep_percentage_plot} and Table \ref{table:retention_ratio_sweep_results} in the supplementary material.

-Performance on almost all metrics (Inception Score, FID, Precision, Density, and Coverage) consistently improves as larger portions of the original dataset are removed (Figure \ref{fig:keep_percentage_plot}, Table \ref{table:retention_ratio_sweep_results}).
-However, removing too much of the dataset leads some models to collapse prematurely, before they have fully trained.
-As such, finding the right balance between performance and volatility is crucial as removing too many or too few data points will result in sub-optimal performance.
-As a rule of thumb when applying instance selection to GANs, we suggest to first reduce a dataset by $50\%$, and then incrementally reduce the retention ratio until the model experiences early collapse.
+As larger portions of the original dataset are removed we see consistent improvements in image fidelity (increasing Inception Score, Precision, and Density) and reductions in sample diversity (decreasing Recall).
+Interestingly, metrics which take into account both realism and diversity (FID and Coverage) continue to see gains until roughly $70\%$ of the dataset has been removed, at which point they begin to decrease.
+This behaviour suggests that, given the ability of current state-of-the-art models to learn from limited data, sample fidelity is valued much more than diversity.
+When too much of the dataset is removed some models collapse prematurely, likely due to the discriminator quickly overfitting the small training set.
+It is expected that applying data augmentation could resolve this issue~\citep{karras2020training,zhao2020differentiable}.
+To further improve image fidelity, instance selection could be combined with the truncation trick (\S \ref{sec:truncation_analysis}).

 Our best performing SAGAN model in terms of FID was trained on only $40\%$ of the ImageNet dataset, yet \emph{outperforms} FQ-BigGAN~\citep{zhao2020feature}, the current state-of-the-art model for the task of $64\times64$ ImageNet generation.
-Despite using $2\times$ less parameters and a $4\times$ smaller batch size, our SAGAN achieves a better Inception Score (37.09 vs.~29.96) and FID (9.07 vs.~9.76).
+Despite using $2\times$ less parameters and a $4\times$ smaller batch size, our SAGAN achieves a better FID (9.07 vs.~9.76).
 As indicated by these scores and the errors made by a pretrained classifier, samples from our instance selection model are significantly more recognizable than those from the baseline model trained on the full dataset (Figure \ref{fig:imagenet_64_sample_comparison}).\looseness=-1